 - Blockchain could help an organization become more efficient, unlocking higher profitability over time.

-- There are lots of new cryptocurrencies out there with underlying blockchain projects, and many of them don't pan out.
+- A lot of new cryptocurrencies are out there with underlying blockchain projects, and many of them don't pan out.

 - Cryptocurrency prices can be highly volatile, and purchasing them may lead to loss of principal.

-Besides investing directly in stocks of companies that are making use of blockchain, there are other ways to get in on the action.
+Besides investing directly in stocks of companies making use of blockchain, there are other ways to get in on the action.

-- Directly purchase cryptocurrencies such as Bitcoin or Ethereum, or buy shares of a cryptocurrency trust like Grayscale Bitcoin Trust (GBTC 1.74%).
+- Directly purchase cryptocurrencies, such as Bitcoin (BTC 1.8%) or Ethereum (ETH 1.59%), or buy shares of a cryptocurrency trust like Grayscale Bitcoin Trust (GBTC 1.74%).

 - Buy an exchange-traded fund (ETF) that specifically invests in shares of companies with exposure to blockchain.
 Two notable examples are Amplify Transformational Data Sharing ETF (BLOK 1.21%) and Reality Shares Nasdaq NextGen Economy ETF (BLCN -0.76%).

 - Participate in crowdfunding a new cryptocurrency through an initial coin offering (ICO) -- purchasing a new cryptocurrency issued by a developer working on a new blockchain project.

 But there are some companies making more focused bets on blockchain.
-Digital payments giant PayPal Holdings (PYPL 0.83%) allows merchants to accept payment in bitcoin via its Braintree subsidiary, and its PayPal and Venmo digital wallet apps are working on other ways to incorporate blockchain and cryptocurrency buying and selling features.
+Digital payments giant PayPal Holdings (PYPL 0.83%) allows merchants to accept payment in bitcoin via its Braintree subsidiary.
+Also its PayPal and Venmo digital wallet apps are working on other ways to incorporate blockchain and cryptocurrency buying and selling features.

 Similarly, Square's (SQ 2.35%) Cash App digital wallet allows for the buying and selling of bitcoin.
 Older digital payments companies Visa (V -0.82%) and Mastercard (MA 0.11%) are also partnering with cryptocurrency and blockchain start-ups to keep their payment networks relevant as times change.

 Commodities and financial derivatives exchange leader CME Group (CME 0.54%) is also of note since it has established the first futures and options exchange for bitcoin.

 Also on the digital asset front, Facebook (NASDAQ:FB) continues to work (via its Libra project) to enable digital payments and financial services on its apps.
 The social media giant's aspirations have faced numerous setbacks from government regulators, but the more than 2 billion users Facebook has could make it a formidable force in blockchain if it figures out how to make it work.
 Salesforce has also built software into its platform to help its customers make use of blockchain in day-to-day operations or to accept payments in cryptocurrency.

-As with all technology, it all starts with semiconductors.
+As with all technology, it starts with semiconductors.
 Graphics processing unit (GPU) chips designed by NVIDIA (NVDA -0.99%) and AMD (AMD -1.21%) are a key ingredient in digital currencies.
 Even old stalwart Intel (INTC -0.03%) has a division to partner with companies developing blockchain to help foster innovation and development.
 IBM (IBM -0.23%) is another old tech company trying to evolve in a fast-changing world, and its blockchain segment has already partnered with numerous companies to help them put the new tech into real-world practice.

 The three largest public cloud providers -- Amazon's (AMZN -0.84%) Amazon Web Services, Microsoft's (MSFT 0.68%) Azure, and Alphabet's (GOOGL -0.21%)(GOOG -0.29%) Google Cloud -- all have blockchain services available on their platforms.
 Amazon specifically could incorporate these capabilities into its massive e-commerce empire as well.
 While far from a focused bet, these cloud providers could be big beneficiaries down the road as digital ledger tech continues to develop and adoption rises.

 Like other technologies, blockchain could provide progressive companies with an opportunity to grow and unlock new value.
 Early use cases revolve around financial transactions and logistics efficiency improvements, but decentralized digital ledgers could find their way into plenty of other areas of a company's operations.